-Councillors and Council staff shall, at all times avoid situations in which private interests' conflict, or might reasonably be thought to conflict, or have the potential to conflict, with their Council duties.
+Councillors and Council staff shall at all times avoid situations in which private interests conflict, or might reasonably be thought to conflict, or have the potential to conflict, with their Council duties.

-Councillors and Council staff involved in the procurement process, in particular preparing tender documentation, including writing tender specifications, tender opening, and tender evaluation panels, must:
+Councillors, and Council staff involved in the procurement process (especially when preparing tender documentation, including writing tender specifications, tender opening, and tender evaluation panels), must:

 - Avoid conflicts, whether actual, potential, or perceived, arising between their official duties and their private interests.
-Private interests include the financial and other interests of Councillors and Council Staff, plus their relatives and close associates - Declare that there is no conflict of interest.
-Where future conflicts, or relevant private interests arise, Council Staff must make their manager and the chairperson of the relevant tender assessment panel or board aware and allow them to decide whether the officer should continue to be involved in the specific procurement activity - Observe prevailing Council policy and guidelines on how to prevent or deal with conflict of interest situations; and not utilise any procurement related information whether or not for personal gain.
+Private interests include the financial and other interests of Councillors and Council staff, plus their relatives and close associates. - Declare that there is no conflict of interest.
+Where future conflicts, or relevant private interests arise, Council staff must make their manager and the chairperson of the relevant tender evaluation panel or board aware and allow them to decide whether the staff member should continue to be involved in the specific procurement activity. - Observe prevailing Council policy and guidelines on how to prevent or deal with conflict of interest situations, and not utilise any procurement-related information for personal gain or any other improper purpose.